csnegri/csnegri.github.io/README.md

 There is not much more to say than that.
 Maybe, sometime in the future I might upload some documents here but nothing really interesting

-# Information about the theme
+[the information below is about the theme I'm using, which is minimal]
 # Minimal Theme

 [Demo the Theme](http://orderedlist.github.com/minimal/)